Which entropy for general physical theories?: A case study: the information content in Bilocal Classical Theory

 \section{A case study: the information content in Bilocal Classical Theory}

 Bilocal Classical Theory (hereafter BCT) is a fully-fledged operational probabilistic theory that has been constructed with the aim of showing the independence of two fundamental notions: entanglement and complementarity.
-Classical theories, in the sense of definition \ref{def:classicaltheories}, admit of the presence of entangled states iff they do not satisfy the local discriminability principle, and this is the case of BCT.
-Here we outline the features of the theory that are relevant for the present work, in particular we recall the postulates regarding the structure of state spaces and the characterization of channels.
+As we have already recalled, simplicial theories, in the sense of definition \ref{def:simplicialtheories}, admit of the presence of entangled states iff they do not satisfy the local discriminability principle (see Theorem 2 in \cite{PhysRevA.101.042118}), and this can be explicitly seen in the case of BCT.
+Here we outline the features of the theory that are relevant for the present work, in particular we recall the structure of state spaces, which are essentially the same of those of classical theory, and more importantly the way in which systems are composed in parallel (Postulate 1 and 2 of \cite{PhysRevA.101.042118}).
+And the characterization of channels.
 For a detailed account we refer the reader to \cite{PhysRevA.102.052216}.

-\begin{postulate} Bilocal Classical Theory is weakly causal, classical and convex.
-For every integer $D>1$ there exists a unique system with size $D$. \end{postulate}
+From the point of view of the state space, BCT does not differ from standard classical theory.
+In BCT, for every integer $D>1$ it is assumed that there exists a unique system with size $D$.
+The set of states of each system is given by a simplex whose vertices are jointly perfectly discriminable, whence BCT is a convex classical theory, according to definition \ref{def:classicaltheories}.
+In particular, for any system $\rA$, the extremal states are the vertices of the simplex $\st(\rA)$, and the non-null extremal states, say $\{\rket{i}_{\rA}\}_{i=1}^{D_\rA}$, are perfectly discriminated by an observation test $\{\rbra{j}_{\rA}\}_{j=1}^{D_\rA}$, i.e.~$(j|i)_{\rA}=\delta_{ij}$.
+Moreover, given that the pure states correspond to the vertices of a simplex, any other state can be uniquely decomposed in terms of pure ones.
+In \cite{PhysRevA.101.042118} (see in particular theorem 1 therein) it has been shown that simplicial theories are necessarily weakly causal, whereby BCT satisfies weak causality.